ajunior/RaspiKey/README.md

 Hardware and Software Requirements
 ----------------------------------

-*   You need a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) device.
+*   A [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) device.
 The cheapest Zero W model (which is the one you need) currently sells for $10.
-*   You then need a cheap 2GB (or more) micro-SD card to burn the RaspiKey software on.
+*   A cheap 2GB micro-SD card to burn the RaspiKey software on.
-*   You need access to a modern Windows PC with the Chrome browser to tether a keyboard to the Raspberry Pi board for the first time.
+*   Access to a modern Windows PC with the Chrome browser to tether a keyboard to the Raspberry Pi board for the first time.
 You can then use the Raspberry Pi board and your keyboard on anything that has a USB keyboard port.

 Installation and Use
 --------------------